 NHS Choices[accessed 1 July 2018]

 Sometimes the terms we use as therapists are disputed in EHCP meetings or tribunals.
-The following quotes have proved useful in defending my own use of the terms in reports, especially when I link the term I use to the specific assessment tool I have used to do my assessment and clinical formulation.
+The following quotes have proved useful in defending my own use of the terms in reports, especially when I link the word I use to the specific assessment tool I have used to do my assessment and clinical formulation.

 Gibbs and colleagues 2007 described that “the definition of DCD is very similar to dyspraxia.
 A survey of health and educational professionals showed widespread uncertainty about the definitions of, and distinction between, DCD and dyspraxia.
 Furthermore, the rationale for using one or the other term in the literature has been unclear.
 Therefore, DCD and dyspraxia should be regarded as synonymous.”

 For some referrals, therefore, this is my tool of choice and the quickest way to ensure the child can access services because their condition is then officially recognised by teachers and the Local Authority.
-Thie example report is then how I report the results, ensuring I clarify the limitations of the tool, and that additional data and assessment has been undertaken to inform my clinical reasoning.
+Thie example report is how I report the results, ensuring I clarify the limitations of the tool, and that additional data and assessment has been undertaken to inform my clinical reasoning.

 This pattern is typically identified by gathering a history of development and functional difficulties, Ayres’ Clinical Observations and the Sensory Integration and Praxis Test.
-I like the history form in Schaaf and Mailloux 2015 and the Sensory Processing Measure, or for adults the Adult/Adolescent Sensory History.
+I like the history form in Schaaf and Mailloux 2015 and the Sensory Processing Measure or for adults the Adult/Adolescent Sensory History.

 For those who have poor praxis, a sudden increase in arousal often happens when a new or unfamiliar task is presented, because the previous failures to achieve success on sensory-motor tasks will trigger and raise arousal levels.
-This often means the person’s body is on ‘red alert’ – reactive to the world and small confusing changes happening within their own body.
+This usually means the person’s body is on ‘red alert’ – reactive to the world and small confusing changes happening within their own body.
 This may mean they are more likely to make decisions in flight, fight or freeze mode, resulting in behaviours that challenge others.
-The underlying problem is the praxis deficit not sensory reactivity in response to a perceived threat.
-This is why thorough assessment is required.
+The underlying problem is the praxis deficit, not sensory reactivity in response to a perceived threat.
+This is why a thorough assessment is required.

 Arousal and alertness, sensory modulation and praxis are interwoven with a complexity that is often missed by others and those new to learning about sensory integration theory and practice.
-Praxis difficulties that result in behaviours that challenge others are often labelled as sensory modulation difficulties, however digging deeper will often reveal praxis deficits underpin the dysregulated behaviours and attempts to get control.
+Praxis difficulties that result in behaviours that challenge others are often labelled as sensory modulation difficulties, however, digging deeper will often reveal praxis deficits underpin the dysregulated responses and attempts to get control.
 This is very true of our clients who have dyspraxia co-occurring with mental health difficulties.
 We ignore and disregard praxis at our peril.
 Left unaddressed, praxis deficits continue to interfere with participation in daily life, skill development and self-esteem unabated.